County Dublin: GAA

-Association football
+Soccer

 Association football (soccer) is one of the most popular sports within the county.
 While Gaelic games are the most watched sport in Dublin, association football is the most widely played, and there are over 200 amateur football clubs in County Dublin.
 Dalymount Park in Phibsborough is known as the "home of Irish football", as it is both the country's oldest stadium and the former home ground for the national team from 1904 until 1990.
 The Republic of Ireland national football team is currently based in the 52,000 seater Aviva Stadium, which was built on the site of the old Lansdowne Road stadium in 2010.
-Shortly after its completion, the Aviva Stadium hosted the 2011 UEFA Europa League Final.
+The Aviva Stadium has hosted the final of the UEFA Europa League twice, in 2011 and 2024.
 Five League of Ireland football clubs are based within County Dublin; Bohemians F.C., Shamrock Rovers, St Patrick's Athletic, University College Dublin and Shelbourne.

-Shamrock Rovers, formerly of Milltown but now based in Tallaght, are the most successful club in the country, with 20 League of Ireland titles.
+Shamrock Rovers, formerly of Milltown but now based in Tallaght, are the most successful club in the country, with 21 League of Ireland titles.
 They were also the first Irish side to reach the group stages of a European competition when they qualified for the 2011–12 UEFA Europa League group stage.
 The Dublin University Football Club, founded in 1854, are technically the world's oldest extant football club.
 However, the club currently only plays rugby union.
 Bohemians are Ireland's third oldest club currently playing football, after Belfast's Cliftonville F.C. and Athlone Town A.F.C.
 The Bohemians–Shamrock Rovers rivalry not only involves Dublin's two biggest clubs, but it is also a Northside-Southside rivalry, making it the most intense derby match in the county.